juane619/Steganography/README.md

 # Steganography

 Program to hide messages in images with ppm and pgm format.
+Implemented in first course with a poor technic.
+Very improved.